dangoslen/dangoslen-me-site/content/blog/blameless-toward-ourselves.md

 </center>

 Blamelessness has been a big focus amongst engineering organizations for a few years (at least from my view).
-From books to blogs (including [this one](https://dangoslen.me/blog/whats-the-point-of-blameless-postmortems/)) and even whole [software products](https://www.blameless.com/), we've seen a rise towards engineering teams trying to create a psychologically safe environment where failure leads to learning instead of firing.
+From books to blogs (including [my own articles](https://dangoslen.me/blog/whats-the-point-of-blameless-postmortems/)) and even whole [software products](https://www.blameless.com/), we've seen a rise towards engineering teams trying to create a psychologically safe environment where failure leads to learning instead of firing.

 But in this (I think healthy) push for such an environment, one relationship within a blameless culture is often overlooked: